gruntjs-updater/grunt-pattern-replace/README.md

 ## The "patternReplace" task

 ### Overview
+The task allow you to specify a list of tokens (a multi level dictionary), which allow you to replace in several files placeholder "variable".
+Your placeholder variables can be prefixed and suffixed, by example : [[alpha]].
+You can use a dot separated variable, it allow you to group your keys logically : [[alpha.beta]] will match with the child key beta of the object alpha.

 In your project's Gruntfile, add a section named `patternReplace` to the data object passed into `grunt.initConfig()`.

 ```js